-The use of 'safe touch' by designated adults needs to be supervised, monitored and reviewed on a regular basis, as indeed does the policy, to ensure that it continues to meet the needs of children, parents/carers and staff.
+The use of 'safe touch' by designated adults needs to be supervised, monitored and reviewed on a regular basis, as does the policy, to ensure that it continues to meet the needs of children, parents/carers and staff.
+Lingfield Primary School uses the phrase "safe touch" - this terminology can vary between educational settings.